freshy969/progeny-mmxiv/readme.txt

 === More Widgets ===

-Featuring a new record or showcasing where you'll be playing next doesn't get any easier than adding a widget to any one of Twenty Fourteens sidebar areas.
+Featuring a new record or listing your upcoming shows doesn't get any easier than adding a widget to sidebar area.
 With AudioTheme Fourteen, you'll have access to the AudioTheme frameworks record, track, video, and upcoming gigs widgets, all styled to match Twenty Fourteen's clean design.

 === Improved Page Templates ===

 We loved the concept of Twenty Fourteen's Contributor page template.
-We decided to extend this templates functionality to have more control over the users and content displayed on the page.
-With AudioTheme Fourteen, you can set a list of user ID's, allowing the template to showcase Members of your band along with links to their Twitter, Facebook, and/or personal websites.
+We decided to extend this templates functionality to allow more control over the users and content displayed on the page.
+AudioTheme Fourteen allows a list of user ID's to be set via a custom field providing a way to showcase members of your band.
+If set, links to Twitter, Facebook, and a personal website are displayed for each user, too!

 === Social Menu Icons ===